1. Goal

 Allow only processes running as the

-account to access MySQL’s database files.# chmod 700 /var/db/mysql
+mysqlaccount to access MySQL’s database files.# chmod 700 /var/db/mysql -

 Start MySQL.